freqtrade/freqtrade/docs/webhook-config.md

 ### Webhookbuy

-The fields in `webhook.webhookbuy` are filled when the bot executes a buy.
+The fields in `webhook.webhookbuy` are filled when the bot executes a long/short.
 Parameters are filled using string.format.
 Possible parameters are:

 * `trade_id`
 * `exchange`
 * `pair`
-* `is_short`
+* `direction`
 * `leverage`
 * ~~`limit` # Deprecated - should no longer be used.~~
 * `open_rate`